Examples of the practical use of lateral thinking in the workplace

 – – – – –

 Tool in play: CREATIVE COMBINATIONS

-My job title was NEW BUSINESS DIRECTOR.
+My advertising agency job title was NEW BUSINESS ACCOUNT DIRECTOR.
 I was young, enthusiastic, and determined to blaze a trail LOL.

-The agency specialized in real estate and recruitment, and I was expected to prospect ONLY within those categories.
-However, after breaking the rules and speaking directly to the creative staff, I realized that they had quite diverse experience.
+The agency specialized in real estate and recruitment, and I was expected to prospect within those categories.
+However, after breaking the rules and speaking directly to the creative staff, I realized that they had diverse experience outside those narrow categories.

 The agency grew and diversified.

 Success breeds strong bonds and powerful friendships Thirty years later, I’m still close to more than a dozen of the great people I worked with.

 CREATIVE COMBINATIONS had focused and energized the agency’s thrust for new business under my leadership.

 (See the Creative Combinations free lesson for a deeper understanding.)